iqm-finland/iqm-client/INTEGRATION_GUIDE.rst

 Note on environment variables
 -----------------------------

 Set ``IQM_CLIENT_REQUESTS_TIMEOUT`` environment variable to override the network requests default timeout value.
-Currently it is set to 60 seconds.
-This might be needed when fetching run results of larger circuits via slow network connections.
+The default value is 60 seconds and might not be sufficient when fetching run results of larger circuits via slow network connections.

 On Linux: